telekomatrix/activemenu/README.md

 [![Dependency Status](https://gemnasium.com/sadjow/activemenu.png)](https://gemnasium.com/sadjow/activemenu)
 [![Code Climate](https://codeclimate.com/github/sadjow/activemenu.png)](https://codeclimate.com/github/sadjow/activemenu)

-If you can't donate or contribute to this project for some reason, but you can add a "Star" to it on github. =)

 Create menus with multi-level and a Domain Specific Language (DSL) for menus.
 It's extremely Object Oriented.
-It still doesn't have code for render, but you can combine it with other mechanism for rendering, like simple-navigation or a own.
+It still doesn't have code for render, but you can combine it with other mechanism for rendering, like simple-navigation or other.

 ## Semantic Versioning (http://semver.org/)
 This gem is following the [Semantic Versioning](http://semver.org/)